 The cementing of Corbyn’s mandate

 Consequently, Corbyn increased his proportion of the vote and hence his mandate.
-This was despite a war of attrition by the PLP that involved a McCarthyite purging of Corbyn supporters – a tradition of disdain for the grassroots membership which has a long history within the hierarchy of the party.
+This was despite a war of attrition by the PLP that involved a McCarthyite purging of Corbyn supporters – a disdain for the grass roots membership which has a long history within the hierarchy of the party.

-The grassroots popularity for Corbyn must be seen against a backdrop in which the Labour Party gained 60,000 members in one week following the attempted coup against him.
-Membership of the party is currently higher than it’s last peak of 405,000 members last seen under Blair’s leadership.
+The grass-roots popularity for Corbyn must be seen against a backdrop in which the Labour party gained 60,000 members in one week following the attempted coup against him.
+Membership of the party is currently higher than it’s last peak of 405,000 members last seen under Tony Blair’s leadership.

 This explains why the careerists inside the New Labour bubble would prefer a Tory government over a Corbyn government and thus are happy to continue with the ‘divided party at war with one another’ meme.
 This was what the challenge to Corbyn’s authority within the right-wing of the party is really all about.
 It’s not that Corbyn hasn’t a realistic chance of winning the next General Election, rather, it’s more a case that the establishment will do everything in their power to ensure that he doesn’t.

 In that sense, the political battle lines have been drawn, not between the Tories, the corporate mass media and the right-wing ‘opposition’, but between these factions and the rest of us.
 The resignation of the right-winger, Tristram Hunt, who was essentially parachuted into his Stoke-On-Trent constituency, represents a tacit acknowledgement by the Blairites that the New Labour faction within the party is on the ropes and that Corbyn is in the ascendancy.
 This notion was articulated by Ken Livingston, who in response to the resignation echoed the views of the grass roots when he depicted Hunt as being part of: